Producing and Studying Rare Isotopes in $e+A$ Collisions at the Electron-Ion Collider: Results and Discussion

 Having established (i) a broad isotopic reach at the remnant stage and (ii) a strategy to relate that remnant to measurable final-state quantities, we turn to the spectroscopy-motivated question of whether de-excitation photons can be isolated experimentally from other photon sources in $e+A$ events.
 Figure~\ref{fig:fig4} shows the pseudorapidity distribution of photons in $e+{}^{238}\mathrm{U}$ at $18 \times 110~\mathrm{GeV}$, decomposed by production stage (hard scattering, intranuclear cascade, and nuclear de-excitation).
 The three components exhibit substantial overlap in rapidity, indicating that simple rapidity selections are unlikely to cleanly separate de-excitation photons from photons produced earlier in the reaction chain at these kinematics.
 This overlap motivates shifting the emphasis from longitudinal phase space to photon energy, where nuclear de-excitation via gamma-ray emission is expected to produce characteristic line-like structures.

-Figure~\ref{fig:fig5}, therefore, presents the de-excitation $\gamma$-energy spectrum after transforming to the nuclear rest frame to remove the dominant Lorentz boost.
-In this frame, the de-excitation contribution dominates the $\gamma$-yield at low energies (below $\sim 8~\mathrm{MeV}$) and exhibits discrete peak structures characteristic of nuclear level de-excitation.
+To isolate the intrinsic nuclear physics from the dominant Lorentz boost, Figure~\ref{fig:fig5} presents the de-excitation $\gamma$-energy spectrum transformed to the nuclear rest frame.
+In this frame, the low-energy $\gamma$-yield (below $\sim 8~\mathrm{MeV}$) is characterized by discrete peaks—the signature discrete transitions of nuclear de-excitation.
+Furthermore, the near-perfect correspondence between the total and de-excitation spectra (solid and dashed lines, respectively) confirms that de-excitation processes are the primary contributors to the $\gamma$-yield in this low-energy regime.

 The discrete spectroscopic structures observed in Fig.~\ref{fig:fig5} reflect the integrated de-excitation profiles of the diverse isotopic ensemble shown in Fig.~\ref{fig:fig2}.
 In contrast, the inclusive photon spectrum includes additional, smoother contributions from hard and cascade processes that extend to higher energies.
-The separation in energy, rather than rapidity, thus provides the more promising lever arm for spectroscopy at the EIC: by combining event selections on the largest residual nucleus (and, where possible, additional constraints from evaporation observables that correlate with $A^{\ast}$), one can define ensembles of events that preferentially populate particular regions of $(A^{\ast}, Z^{\ast}, N^{\ast}, E^{\ast})$, and then study the associated low-energy $\gamma$ spectrum for nuclear-structure signatures.
-A natural next step, pursued in future work, is to focus on narrower selections in $A^{\prime}$ (and ultimately $Z^{\prime}$) to test whether identifiable isotope- or region-specific features can be isolated within the low-energy peak structure, and to quantify the extent to which the observed spectrum can be unfolded into contributions from specific excited nuclei and decay cascades.
+The separation in energy, rather than rapidity, thus provides the more promising lever arm for spectroscopy at the EIC: by combining event selections on the largest residual nucleus, and where possible additional constraints from evaporation observables that correlate with $A^{\ast}$, one can define ensembles of events that preferentially populate particular regions of $(A^{\ast}, Z^{\ast}, E^{\ast})$.

+A logical next step for future work is to narrow the selections in $A^{\prime}$ and $Z^{\prime}$ to isolate isotope-specific features within the low-energy peak, thereby quantifying the extent to which the spectrum can be unfolded into contributions from specific excited nuclei and decay cascades.
+In practice, this unfolding requires rigorous control of both detector-level corrections and model dependence; while finite acceptance and resolution affect the measured neutron yield and fragment identification, any unmeasured light charged products make mapping the final state back to the prefragment configuration $(A^{\ast}, Z^{\ast}, E^{\ast})$ dependent on the assumed de-excitation treatment.
+Consequently, the resulting extraction of excited-nucleus populations will carry systematic uncertainties stemming from both experimental limitations and the chosen theoretical framework.

+Finally, we note that the de-excitation of heavy remnants is not limited to Case-1 (one dominant residue plus hadrons).
+For sufficiently heavy and highly excited systems, binary breakup (Case-2), i.e., fission into two large fragments plus emitted hadrons, can compete and will populate a qualitatively different set of final nuclei, see Appendix.~\ref{app:a}.
+This channel both modifies the distribution of the largest fragment and opens additional opportunities for spectroscopy through the $\gamma$ cascades of the fission fragments and their decay correlations.